It’s official. The plane tickets have been bought. We’re getting ready to leave.

 Moving became routine.
 The first time we made the move, my parents packed a full set of pots and pans, kitchen plates, and—bizarrely—a stand mixer.
 Maybe they thought we couldn’t get those things there.
 Or maybe they just wanted familiar items in unfamiliar places.
-Every four years, we would leave Brazil and move back to the United States for one year.
+Every four years, we would pack up our lives, leave Brazil, and move back to the United States for one year.
 This was supposed to be a time of rest, but in actuality, it was a time my dad would travel all over the United States preaching and raising money for the next four years of living in Brazil.

-Every time we arrived back in the U.S. from Brazil, it felt like starting over—completely.
-Everything we had accumulated and built our lives with the last four years—furniture, daily-use items, the things that made up our routines—was packed up and put into storage.
-We were allowed whatever we could fit into a suitcase, and that was it.
-Starting from scratch might not seem like a big deal, especially knowing it was only for a year.
-But looking back, it was one of the hardest things I’ve had to work through, even as an adult.
+It was one of the hardest things I had to work through, even as an adult.
 I didn’t have access to the things that brought me comfort.
 No books.
 No music.
 None of the small personal things that made our house feel like home.
-It wasn’t just about stuff—it was about feeling uprooted, again and again.
-That sense of loss wasn't just about what was left behind—it was about who I was without it.
+It wasn’t just about stuff, it was about feeling uprooted, again and again.
+That sense of loss wasn't just about what was left behind; it was about who I was without it.
 The absence of familiar things revealed a deeper ache: the lack of a solid place to belong, to feel rooted.

 I’ve often wondered how different my life—and I—might have been if my family had stayed in one place during my formative years.
 Would we have settled down in Indiana?
 Would I have gone to Olivet Nazarene College?
 Would I have kept the same friends all the way through graduation?
 Would I have felt more rooted, more certain of who I was?